cynthiaachung/micb575-team3/R/Alpha-Beta Diversity/README.md

 # Plots Ready for Slides 👩🏻‍🏫
 **Note below are only the color blind friendly plots, the normal ones can also be found in the files section if needed**
+- Figure 1 and supplemental 1 with all the stats are done

 ## Outstanding to dos: